keithmburu/courses/cs2/lab8.md

 The program will run and exit successfully, but the output will not be what we want.
 Let's examine the program with GDB.

-We can seet a *breakpoint* with the `break` command.
+We can set a *breakpoint* with the `break` command.
 This tells the debugger to halt execution at this point so that we can examine the state of the program.

 ```
 (gdb) break buggy1.cpp:12